-- Proven experience in fiber processing and testing and production of carbon fiber composite parts and textile components (yarn, non-woven until final fabric). - Proven access to alternative material and processing technology e.g. pyrolysis or solvolysis. - Proven understanding in collection of production residues, on-site segregation and logistics/legal

-- Detailed knowledge about the state of the art in carbon fiber recycling and processing technologies as well as existing market and legal barriers. - Capability to measure and collect economic and LCI data for industrial processes.
+- The applicant has proven experience in fiber processing and testing and production of carbon fiber composite parts and textile components (yarn, non-woven until final fabric). - The applicant needs to proof access to alternative material and processing technology e.g. pyrolysis or solvolysis. - The applicant must have proven understanding in collection of production residues, on-site segregation and logistics/legal frameworks of waste material management. - Applicant must have a detailed knowledge about the state of the art in carbon fiber recycling and processing technologies as well as existing market and legal barriers. - Capability to measure and collect economic and LCI data for industrial processes.

-- BOM Bill of Materials
+BOM Bill of Materials

-- BOP Bill of Processes
+BOP Bill of Processes

-- CfP Call for Proposal
+CfP Call for Proposal

-- CF Carbon Fibers
+CF Carbon Fibers

-- CFRP Carbon Fiber Reinforced Polymer
+CFRP Carbon Fiber Reinforced Polymer

-- LCA Life Cycle Assessment
+LCA Life Cycle Assessment

-- LCI Life Cycle Inventory
+LCI Life Cycle Inventory

-- rCF Recycled Carbon Fibers
+rCF Recycled Carbon Fibers

-- TP Thermoplastic

-- TS Thermoset
+TP Thermoplastic TS Thermoset

-- UD Unidirectional reinforcement
+UD Unidirectional reinforcement

+Topic Identification Code